 If you wander outside of the Shed covering, you’ll discover more pumpkins and some other fun things to bide your time.
 You’ll find a couple of tractors, a swing, and stacks of hay bales and pumpkins that are styled for the perfect fall photo op.

 The Hay Ride at Strawberry Hill

 If you want to go on one of the hay rides, purchase your tickets in the Shed.
-Each ticket includes one pumpkin from the pumpkin patch that you’ll visit on the hay ride.
+Each ticket includes a trip to the playground, opportunity to feed the big cows, visit some other farm animals, go down the GIANT slide, and access to the big jumping pillow.
 We weren’t really sure what to expect, but we’re glad we went on it!

 Once you purchase your ticket, you’ll wait until your group is called, and then you’ll board the wagon.
 Don’t worry about getting itchy by sitting on bales of hay—Strawberry Hill has cleverly covered the hay bales in plastic for your comfort.